 Ephesians 4:29 tells us “Let no unwholesome word proceed from your mouth, but only such a word as is good for edification according to the need of the moment, so that it will give grace to those who hear.”

-I believe we all struggle with our words in one way or another--maybe we don’t all curse but what about words that teardown, criticize, complain or even using a tone of voice that is negative?
+Maybe we don’t all curse, but what about words that teardown, criticize, complain or even using a tone of voice that is negative?
 All self-destructive and all unwholesome.

 Let's look at three areas of self-destructive language:

-I hear it over and over again, in public, at the workplace, on television; people using God’s name like it was something from a comic book- commonplace, meaningless and even derogatory.
-It mindlessly slips so easily through people’s lips especially when frustrated or mad.
+I hear it all the time, in public, at the workplace, on television; people using God’s name like it was something from a comic book- commonplace, meaningless and derogatory.
+It mindlessly slips so easily through people’s lips especially in times of anger or frustration.

 Do you not realize that you are belittling the very creator of the universe- the being that gives you your very next breath?
-The Jewish people will not even speak God’s name aloud even when reading Scripture because His name is sacred and holy and yet, we use it like it is nothing.
-We use it for cursing and for flippancy- even “OMG” is belittling for the God of all creation!
+The Jewish people will not even speak God’s name aloud even when reading Scripture because His name is sacred.

 “You shall not take the name of the Lord your God in vain, for the Lord will not leave him unpunished who takes his name in vain.” –Exodus 20:7